 We currently have five Phase 2 development programs focused on four separate indications.
 For one of our product candidates, ubenimex, data to date has been developed for use in indications other than those that we have rights to or in which we plan to develop the product candidate and most of the data has been developed for a dose lower than in our current studies.
-Similarly, some of our lonafarnib results to date rely on a laboratory-developed assay that has not been validated or accepted by the FDA to assess the potential efficacy of the product.
-While we are undertaking confirmation with an European Medical Agency approved assay, there can be no assurance that the data we have seen to date may be replicated in such a validated assay.
+Similarly, some of our lonafarnib results to date rely on an assay that has not been validated or accepted by the FDA to assess the potential efficacy of the product.
+While we have undertaken confirmation with an European Medical Agency approved assay, there can be no assurance that the data we have seen to date may be replicated in a FDA validated assay, if available.